About the Challenge

 add remove

 Temperatures in Lapland can range from –25°C to +3°C, so appropriate cold‑weather gear is essential.
 The official kit list will cover all required and recommended items to keep you safe and comfortable in varying conditions.
-The kit list will be sent to you once you have registered
+The kit list will be sent to you once you have registered - there will be nothing unexpected in the kit list.

 How do I get in shape for this event?